 Now obviously these are simulator numbers. however, as I mention in the video, they are pretty close to the numbers that I might see outdoors.
 The only thing that is probably different are the carry/total numbers.
 I hit the ball quite high (thanks to 6 ft 6 inches of arms and legs!) and I would expect the ball to carry a little more and roll a little less, but it really doesn’t matter hugely.
 Taking the total numbers gives a fairly good idea of what an average golfer might expect.

 You can ignore the six iron number here.
 This table only includes data down to the seven.
 So what can we see?
 Firstly, this pretty much confirms my horrible swing on the day!
 I am delivering the club all over the place with a nice outside to inside move!

 Do single Length Irons Create Good Distance Gaps?

 Despite this, I am getting some solid results.
 The first column to look at is the second one entitled distance.
 This shows that the total distance from club to club is pretty much where I would want it.
 These distances are in meters and if you want to convert, adding about ten percent gives a fair idea of what this would be.
-If you are lazy, don’t worry, I have done the hard work for you in the table below.
-This shows the distance in yards for each club as well as the gap from the club below it.
+If you are lazy, don’t worry, I have done the hard work for you.

 Overall, the gaps are fine and the clubs certainly aren’t going the same distance.
 The obvious discrepancy is the eight iron.
 The gap of 18 yards from 9 to 8 is pretty big and the 6 yards from 8 to 7 seems too small.
 However, this is based on only three shots with the eight and for once, I hit three absolutely flush!
 If we imagine a more average strike going perhaps five or six yards less, suddenly we have a perfect 12 yard gap from 9 to 8 to 7. honestly, I would guess that this would be the case over a larger number of shots and certainly on a better ball-striking day.